JimInCA/nordic-esb-bootloader/README.md

 ```
 make all
 ```
-The firmware binary will be placed in the '.\armgcc\_build' directory.
+The firmware binary will be placed in the './armgcc/_build' directory.

 Installing the firmware
 ---